julioandre/tvshows/README.md

 I added pagination for when the shows listed were more than 50 per page;

+### Search & Filter

+The Search and Filter work hand in hand, in the sense that the search, only searches items that are on the filter page

 ## Versioning
  Node: >= 18.4
  NPM: >= 9.5